Last updated: 07/30/2026 06:50:53

 Secondary outcomes:

-Number of infants with solicited administration-site events
+Number of participants with solicited administration site events

-Number of infants with solicited systemic events
+Number of participants with solicited systemic events

-Timeframe: During 7 days after each study intervention administration (study interventions administered at Day 1 and Day 169)
+Timeframe: During the 7 days after each study intervention administration (study interventions administered at Day 1 and Day 169)

-Timeframe: During 28 days after each study intervention administration (study interventions administered at Day 1 and Day 169)
+Timeframe: During the 28 days after each study intervention administration (study interventions administered at Day 1 and Day 169)

-Number of infants with serious adverse events (SAEs) during the entire study period
+Number of participants with serious AEs (SAEs)

-Timeframe: From Day 1 to Day 197
+Timeframe: Day 1 to Day 197

-Timeframe: Day 176 compared with pre-Dose 2 (Day 169)
+Timeframe: Day 176 compared to pre-Dose 2 at Day 169

 Anti-measles IgG concentrations expressed as GMCs